 New home builders have been building more homes over the past five years (70 - 82 per year) than seen during the preceding five years.
 These figures, of course, only represent new homes being marketed through the MLS.
-Plenty of additional new homes are built by local home builders on lots already owned by the person who will live in the home - and thus they do not show up in the new home sales metrics above.
-When looking just at these new home sales, we see a steady increase in the price per square foot of homes being built and sold over the past ten years, with the largest increase in that value taking place in 2020.
+Plenty of additional new homes are built by local home builders on lots already owned by the person who that there were 436 contracts signed in March, April and May of 2019 - so the pace of contracts being signed seems to be on track with a non-Covid year at this point.
+Of note, the annual pace of contracts being signed (1607/y) is MUCH higher than either of the past two years!